Art and Design KS2: Costume Design

 Naomi is joined by a group of children who get to work designing a costume for a character from a book.

-We see the children’s end products before they head off to try on some costumes.
+We see their end products before they head off to try on some costumes.

-Ask the children to recount times when they have seen impressive costumes in a performance, on television, at the cinema or on stage.
+Ask your pupils to recount times when they have seen impressive costumes in a performance, on television, at the cinema or on stage.

 Ask them to discuss why the costume is an important element of a show and whether they have experience of being in a costume.

-Ask the children to select the book character they will design their costume for.
+Ask pupils to select the book character they will design their costume for.

 Have the children spend time creating a mood board on A3 (or larger) paper or card, they may need some visual resources to help, ones which have visual prompts linked to their stories.

-You could use old magazines, newspapers or catalogues or maybe print out some images from the internet.
+You could use old magazines, newspapers or catalogues or maybe use images from the internet.

 When the children have finished the mood boards they can draw a pencil outline of their character and then begin to create the painting of their final costume design.